cran/checkLuhn/README.md

 attacks.
 Most credit cards and many government identification numbers use the algorithm as a simple method of distinguishing valid numbers from mistyped or otherwise incorrect numbers.

+The `issuer` function will can return the Card Issuer/Scheme and if that scheme is active or not

 ## Installation